cornernote/minetest-modulator_game/mods/skyblock/README.txt

 ----------------------------------

-* WARNING * - this mod will disable all map generation!

-Your mission is to build a world starting from just 1 block.
+Build a world starting from a small island in the sky.

-When you join there will be one indestructable block for you to build on.

-The rest of the world is entirely void.

 Here is a video by SlamacowCreations made in MineCraft that helps explain the concept: http://www.youtube.com/watch?v=fsk7uZI4_NI